-Click on "Drivers" tab and then "Analysing driver(s)" operation, select the options to fine tune the analysis (driver type, driver PNP, ignore OS, ignore deactivated PNP) and click on "Analyse" button.
+- 1. Click on the "Drivers" tab or the "Drivers" item in the Database tree-view - 2.
+Click on the "Analyze driver(s)" operation 2 - 3.
+Select the options to fine tune the analysis (driver type, driver PNP, ignore OS, ignore deactivated PNP) - 4.
+Click on the "Analyze" button 🛂

-The drivers are listed while they are parsed and the progress bar shows the current status.
-If you switch to another view you will still be able to see the progress in the view tab.
-You can stop the analysis at any moment by clicking on the " Cancel " button.
+The drivers are listed while they are parsed and the progress bar shows the current status (also in the tab to follow it when you switch between views).
+You can stop the analysis at any moment by clicking on the " Cancel " button .